K4ryuu/Project_Template/README.md

 2. **Extract the Addon:** After downloading, extract the contents of the addon to the counterstrikesharp/plugins directory on your server.
 Inside the plugins folder, you should have a folder named exactly as the project dll.
 From the releases, you find it pre zipped with the correct name.

-3. **Configuration:** The configuration file (if there is any), will be generated automatically to the same folder after the plugin firt started succesfully.
+3. **Configuration:** The configuration file (if there is any), will be generated automatically inside the configs folder, generated a new folder with the name of the plugin.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>